you-d/cats-name-list/README.md

 components.
 Each ownee component represents a table (male or female cat owner) in the UI.

-The owner component will be responsible to retrieve the JSON object from the API endpoint, and populate both maleCatOwners, and femaleCatOwners arrays.
+The retrieved JSON object will be passed to the owner component.
+The owner component will be responsible to process the retrieved data, and populate both maleCatOwners, and femaleCatOwners arrays.
 Both arrays will be stored inside two React states, one state for each array.

 Each state will be passed down to each ownee component.
-Both ownee components will call the 'shouldComponentUpdate' method to check whether the content of the state is equal to the version of array that each component already possess.
+Both ownee components will call the 'shouldComponentUpdate' method to check whether the content of the state is equal to the version of array that each component has already possessed.

 With this approach, we can ensure that only the ownee component with the state that has already been updated will be re-rendered.